 This is a personal account leading up to, studying for, and passing the Mechanical FE Exam from NCEES and administered by Pearson Vue.
-If you would like to interact with or have any further questions, here is the original Reddit post.

 Kaplan's PPI2PASS was the primary resource used for a refresher on material that is covered on the FE Exam - they were nice enough to give a 15% discount for PPI that is automatically applied after clicking one of the links below.
-It comes with Lindenburg's review books, flashcards, a quiz generator, diagnostic exams, practice exams that resemble the actual test, and study plans - I primarily used the exams and quiz generator.
+It comes with Lindenburg's review books, flashcards, a quiz generator, diagnostic exams, practice exams that resemble the actual test, and study plans.
+I primarily used the exams and quiz generator.
 This is the only resource I used and thus could recommend, so it would be advisable to look into other studying options as well.

 I actually kept putting off taking the test for a number of reasons but primarily because I was concerned with how I would do.
 Eventually, my deadline rolled around and I scheduled a test date.